 Limited Funding

-Despite its importance, the Single Family Housing Repair Loans and Grants program operates within budgetary constraints, which may limit the number of homeowners who can receive assistance.
+Notwithstanding it’s significance, the Single Family Housing Repair Loans and Grants program has financial limitations that might restrict the number of homeowners eligible for aid.

 Eligibility Criteria

-Some homeowners may find themselves in a financial gap where they do not qualify for traditional loans but also do not meet the income requirements for repair loans or grants.
+Some homeowners might be in a financial bind where they both do not meet the income requirements for repair loans or grants and do not qualify for traditional loans.

 Lengthy Application Process